magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 ###Data Transfer

 In case integrity check passed, transferring data is running.
-In case when some error appears then rollback is run to revert to previous state of Magneto 2.
+If some error appears then rollback will run to revert to previous state of Magneto 2.
 If a step class implements RollbackInterface then "rollback" method will be executed in case of error.

 ###Volume check